lvcabral/Lode-Runner-Roku/README.md

 There are three different level sets: the Classic (150 levels), Championship (50 levels) and Professional (150 levels).
 The level sets (and some assets) were converted from the [Javascript Lode Runner](https://github.com/SimonHung/LodeRunner_TotalRecall) project by Simon Hung.

-Pending features are: Original guards AI, high scores and save game.
+Pending features are: High scores and save game.

 Click the image below to watch a video with the functionality up to version 0.7: